iambb5445/MiniSTS/README.md

 * Card Type: Either Attack, Skill or Power.
 Power cards are played and then removed from that battle, but Attack or Skill cards move to discard pile if they are played.
 There are also Status or Curse card types, which are mostly unplayable and are designed to disadvantage the player in some way.
 * Block: Until next turn, prevents damage.
 For example, if the player gains 5 block, and the enemy deals 7 damage to them that turn, the player loses only 2 HP and all their block.
 The Block only lasts one turn, so if there are any remining Blocks on the enemy or the player, this Block is removed right before they perform their next set of actions.
 * Status Effects: Certain effects can be put on the player or the enemies that can buff or debuff that agent.
 Each status effect can have a value which, based on what the status effect is, shows either for how many turns that effect is active or how intense the effect is.
-    * Vulnerable: Take 50% more damage from Attack damage.
-Note that this only applies to damage coming from an Attack type card or an enemy Attack action.
-The value of the Vulnerable effect shows how many turns it will last.
-    * Weak: Deal 25% less damage with Attacks.
-Note that this only applies to damage coming from an Attack type card or an enemy Attack action.
-The value of the Weak effect shows how many turns it will last.
-    * Strength: Adds additional damage to Attacks.
-Note that this only applies to damage coming from an Attack type card or an enemy Attack action.
-The value of the Strength effect shows how much additional damage is applied to Attack damage values.
+Example effects can be found at [Status Effects](#status-effects).
 * Exhaust: Remove card until end of combat.
 * Ethereal: If an Ethereal card is in player's hand at the end of turn, it is Exhasted.
 * Status Cards: These cards are mostly unplayable and are designed to disadvantage the player in some way.